 - Licensing agreements that provide access for Virginia libraries and citizens to a series of powerful research databases known as Find It Virginia.
-Included in this grouping are a wide array of GaleCengage Learning and ELibrary databases with citations and full texts of newspaper, journal, and magazine articles, bibliographies, research papers, business reports, radio transcripts, and many other Internet resources.
-None of these are available to individuals on their own, but are made possible through federal IMLS funding administered by the Library. - Materials, planning, and training workshops for a statewide Summer Reading Program for children and young adults and Winter Reading Program for parents of children ages 2-4 that are made available through Virginia's local public libraries. - Literacy/Early Childhood Education - The Library participates as a net lender in a statewide and national interlibrary loan network, sharing the Library's resources with readers and researchers across the state and the country and obtaining for government officials, agencies, and LVA patrons works that the Library does not own.
+Included in this grouping are a wide array of learning and eLibrary databases with citations and full texts of newspaper, journal, and magazine articles, bibliographies, research papers, business reports, radio transcripts, and many other Internet resources.
+None of these are available to individuals on their own, but are made possible through federal IMLS funding administered by the Library. - Materials, planning, and training workshops for a statewide Summer Reading Program for children and young adults - Literacy/Early Childhood Education is provided through materials, planning and training for caregivers to become a child's first teacher, including 1000 Things Before Kindergartens and Every Child Ready to Read. - The Library participates as a net lender in a statewide and national interlibrary loan network, sharing the Library's resources with readers and researchers across the state and the country and obtaining for government officials, agencies, and LVA patrons works that the Library does not own.
 This service helps libraries in Virginia avoid duplication and maximize the buying power of their extremely limited fiscal resources.